BPRC-Bioinfo/VDJ-insights/README.md

 # TCR Macaque pipeline
-A pipeline for analysing T-cell data of the Rhesus Macaque from publicly available data.
+A pipeline for analysing TCR region of the Rhesus Macaque from publicly available data.